blocto/revv-contracts/README.md

-# Blocto Swap Contracts
+# REVV Teleport Contracts
-Cadence and Solidity contracts used in Blocto Swap
+Cadence and Solidity contracts used in REVV Teleport